GoogleCloudPlatform/anthos-developer-sandbox/README.md

     message

     ```terminal
-    Done! kubectl is now configured to use "minikube" by default
+    Done! kubectl is now configured to use
+    "cloud-run-dev-internal" by default
     ```

 Let's now build and run this app: